jtprogru/savinmi.ru/README.md

 - `npm run start:debug` runs the project in debug mode
 - `npm start` or `npm run start` runs the project, launches a live preview in your default browser, and watches for changes made to files in `src`

-You must have npm installed in order to use this build environment.
+You must have `npm` installed in order to use this build environment.

+## Deploy
+For basic deploy used personal GitHub Actions – [jtprogru/ftp-deployment-action](https://github.com/jtprogru/ftp-deployment-action).
+Add this secrets to repository secrets:
+- `FTP_SERVER` – FTP-server;
+- `FTP_USERNAME` – login for FTP access to FTP-server;
+- `FTP_PASSWORD` – password for FTP access to FTP-server;
 ## Copyright and License

 Copyright 2013-2021 Start Bootstrap LLC.
 Code released under the [MIT](https://github.com/StartBootstrap/startbootstrap-resume/blob/master/LICENSE) license.